 - Broken Record: "No, we don't have a lot of money" is sung seven times in a row on "Free".

-- Continuity Nod: Floaty Boatwood, the fictional lead in the "Toes" video, reappears in "Knee Deep".
+- Continuity Nod: Floaty Boatwood, the fictional lead in the "Toes" video, reappears in "Knee Deep" and "Jump Right In".

 - Epic Instrumental Opener: The album version of "Free" opens with a minute-long fiddle solo.